 13. Lower your standards and set expectations

 Finally, you must lower your standards and set expectations.
 Realistically, you won’t be perfectly productive.
+Especially when working from home with kids!
 There simply isn’t enough time in the day to do everything, nevermind doing things well.
 It’s also important to set expectations with your child.
 “Yay, I’m home with you!
 Sometimes I’ll need to work, and at other times we can play.”
 Take their hand and walk to your office.
 “If the door is closed, it means I’m very, very busy, and you should not come in.
 We’ll play later.”
 If you don’t have a separate office, wear a distinctive hat, or use something else to show it’s working time.

 As with anything, it may take a while to implement changes.
 Keep at it though.
 Experiment and try different techniques.
 Commiserate and share ideas with friends.

 Most importantly, remember one key point.
-While it’s challenging juggling working at home with kids, there’s a positive outcome.
+While it’s challenging juggling working from home with kids, there’s a positive outcome.
 You’re home with your child and get to spend time together.
 Take advantage of this opportunity because they grow up quickly.
 In the wise words of Ferris Bueller, “Life moves pretty fast.
-If you don’t stop and look around once in a while, you could miss it.”
+If you don’t stop and look around once in a while, you could miss it.